larsenv/Kanopy-Downloader/README.md

 # Kanopy

-This'll let you download videos from Kanopy, credit to Yosuk for helping with this.
+This'll let you download videos from Kanopy, credit to Yosuk for helping with this (.yosuk on Discord, you can donate to them with the Bitcoin address 1KTCVE1PQmZYwXcsN3JWoUAMZEC8ZiSDFA).

 You will have to install the requirements by running `pip install -r requirements.txt`, then you can run Kanopy.py by running `python Kanopy.py <url>`.